ElisabethSalletmaier/Big-4/README.md

 Data Science Project: Analysing the Win/Loss Ratio of the "Big 4"

-install requirements from poetry file run main.py file
+install requirements from poetry file,

+run main.py file

 Analysing the 4 biggest sport leagues in the USA:  the Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and the National Hockey League (NHL).